 3. Don’t miss the moment.

 Oh, this is a hard one.
-I’ve said it before – being intentional about helping Ashar learn based on her current interests is probably more work for me than using a planned curriculum would be.
+I’ve said it before – being intentional about helping Ashar learn based on his current interests is probably more work for me than using a planned curriculum would be.

-I’d like to think this would be true no matter what type of curriculum we used, but the fact is, I’m busy, and it’d be soooo easy for me to just turn her over to a stack of textbooks and workbooks and try to just “bat cleanup” where needed.
+I’d like to think this would be true no matter what type of curriculum we used, but the fact is, I’m busy, and it’d be soooo easy for me to just turn him over to a stack of textbooks and workbooks and try to just “bat cleanup” where needed.

-Then I remind myself that, in effect, that’s what I was doing when she was in public school – and it wasn’t working.
+Then I remind myself that, in effect, that’s what I was doing when he was in public school – and it wasn’t working.
 So I try to just pay more attention, to be there THEN and not later, and to capture the best moments of life and learning and fun as they happen, rather than when it’s convenient for me!

 I’m working hard at this one.
 Still a work in progress, but I’m trying.

 Dare I say this is NOT “sexy” advice?
 It’s not – but in a state like Pennsylvania that wants things like a log of books used by date, it’s so much easier to just keep track as we go.

 I have nothing but amazingly kind words to say of Pauline and the askpauline.com website in this regard.
 It gave me EVERYTHING I needed to get started, and it helped so much throughout the year and at our evaluation!
 If you homeschool in Pennsylvania, it really is a must-read.
 I even wrote my own guide, The Ultimate Guide to Homeschooling and Unschooling in Pennsylvania, thanks to what I learned there.

 This was a hard piece of advice for me to take.
 I’m not, uh, known for my flexibility, and more importantly, it’s really hard for Ashar to adjust to change.

 So I wanted to KNOW what I wanted to do in terms of homeschooling philosophy and just commit to doing it through high school.